6 tips on how you can meet new friends in the real world

 1. Trust issues

-Childhood trauma often involves a breach of trust, whether it’s through abuse, neglect, or other forms of mistreatment.
+Childhood trauma often involves a breach of trust, whether it’s through emotional abuse, neglect, or other forms of mistreatment.
 Survivors may find it difficult to trust others, fearing that they might be betrayed or hurt again.

 2. Low self-esteem